Detalhes

 If the Seven aren't your cup of tea, you will most likely not enjoy the drama, or not to its full extent at least.
 The drama has such a strong aura, but you either savour it or hate it.

-Kim Soon Ok has become the screenwriter I respect the most, and I wish I could thank her in person.
+I respect Kim Soon Ok a lot, and I wish I could thank her in person.
 Extremely creative she is, even the most creative, but also extremely sensible and spiritual.
 I could tell by the script that she's a really fun and witty individual more than I could in Penthouse.
 If I were to compare the dark humor and comic relief characters in both dramas, my preference would strongly lean towards 7 Escape—as it does with everything else.
 I don't have anything against Penthouse though, I also think it's a masterpiece.

 Be warned, Season 2 is more serious and less fun than Season 1—I was in tears.
 Yet, that's what makes it so refreshing, and it feels like a natural progression given the ending of Season 1.
 The new season adopts a more somber tone, contrasting with the first, while introducing different vibes, new dynamics, a new main character, and plenty of cool scenes to explore.
 Naturally, with a poster like that—hands down the best ever made (after the ones for S1)—the aesthetic is bound to be top-notch, on top of everything else.